tahmidrafi/GettingAndCleaningData/README.md

 we only need those columns which contains mean() or std() of all other measurements.
 These columns are **hand-picked** and stored in a new file called *required_features.txt*.
 I have selected 79 columns to be extracted. the required_features.txt file is also uploaded for convenience.

-function extract_columns(file, data)
+*function extract_columns(file, data)*
----
+***
 * Parameters:
-..* file = location to the path of data source directory ..* data = reference to merged data-frame object
+  * file = location to the path of data source directory
+  * data = reference to merged data-frame object
 * Tasks:
-..* loads required features list from required_features.txt file ..* extracts only those columns specified in the file
+  * loads required features list from required_features.txt file
+  * extracts only those columns specified in the file
 * Output:
-..* data-frame with only required columns in it, dimension = 10299x79 ( 10299 rows, 79 columns)
+  * data-frame with only required columns in it, dimension = 10299x79 ( 10299 rows, 79 columns)

 ### Step 3